demizer/rpi-rs232-loader/README.rst

 This is a small python script used to send programs Gcode programs to a CNC over RS232 using a Raspberry Pi.

+See http://demizerone.com/articles/rpi-rs232-loader for more information and a complete build guide.

 Requirements
 ============